-Knowing your customer allows you to cater to their specific needs at all times, and to detect small shifts in the market.
+Knowing your customer allows you to cater to their specific needs at all times and to detect small shifts in the market.
 This will let you respond quickly to changes and will ensure your product continues to meet your customers’ needs.
 For example, if you cater to a particularly health-conscious sports market and some negative studies come out about an ingredient you use, you will know instantly that you need to change this ingredient because you will know your customers won’t like it.
 Instead of responding to a drop in sales and wondering what’s going on, you will be able to preempt the problem and resolve it swiftly, which will help you avoid alienating your market.

-Understanding the customer also helps you realize if there are potential untapped markets you could pursue, even if they will remain small parts of your business.
+Understanding the customer also helps you realize if there are potentially untapped markets you could pursue, even if they will remain small parts of your business.
 You may realize that you can solve two problems in one.
-For example, if you sell support bandages for muscle injuries, having a good understanding of your target market will help you to realize that you could also be retailing painkillers or heat-based gels to help with muscle pain relief.
-You will be able to think about problems more widely if you focus on your customers’ needs, rather than solely on your product.
+For example, if you sell support bandages for muscle injuries, having a good understanding of your target market will help you realize that you could also be retailing painkillers or heat-based gels to help with muscle pain relief.
+You will be able to think about problems more widely if you focus on your customers’ needs rather than solely on your product.

 5) Identify Specific Needs